 The Preparatory Examination is a full-length online practice test meant to simulate the MCCQE Part I delivery and experience.
-This examination provides you with a sample of the type and style of Multiple-Choice Questions and Clinical Decision-Making components that may be found on the MCCQE Part I.
+This examination provides you with a sample of the type and style of multiple-choice questions (MCQ) that may be found on the MCCQE Part I.

-The Preparatory Examination assessed your performance across two broad categories, with exam questions classified on both categories:
+The Preparatory Examination assessed your performance across two broad categories, with examination questions classified on both categories: